-Where can I buy a complete stormtrooper costume? is one of the most asked questions I get.
-The answer is that I’ve built it myself.
-It is the result of lots (and lots) of research, fabrication and hard work.
+This is one of the most common questions people ask me.
+The answer is that I’ve built them myself.
+They are the result of lots (and lots) of research, fabrication and hard work.

 I would recommend potential recruits to register on the various detachment forums to research and seek advice from experienced builders.